L-P-McLaughlin/Smile-Detection/README.md

  # Conclusions

  Overall the model works well for detecting smiles, although for a more practical implementation the haarcascade would likely need some more tweaking, or implementing a requirement for a face appearing for multiple frames/a smile appearing for consecutive frames.
+ The best model seems to perform well compared to other examples from  [3], being closest in performance-terms to the best scoring model.

 ### Sources
 [1] https://inc.ucsd.edu/mplab/398/